Phoenix (1810 ship): Convict transport to Van Diemen's Land (1822)

 Captain Thomas Weatherhead and surgeon Evan Evans sailed Phoenix from Portsmouth on 5 January 1822.
 She sailed via Rio de Janeiro, and arrived at Hobart, Van Diemen's Land (Tasmania), on 20 May, after a voyage of 135 days.
 She transported 184 male convicts, of whom two died on the voyage.
 A detachment of the 3rd Regiment of Foot provided the guard.
 Brevet Lieutenant-Colonel Cameron commanded the detachment, assisted by Ensign Pigot.
 The guard brought with them ten women and ten children.
-After landing the prisoners on 25 May, Phoenix sailed to Sydney, where she landed the guards.
+After landing the prisoners on 25 May, Phoenix sailed to Sydney, where she landed the guards and their families.

 First convict voyage to New South Wales (1826)

 Captain Alexander Anderson sailed from Dublin and arrived at Port Jackson on 25 December 1826.
 Phoenix had embarked 190 male convicts and she disembarked 189, one convict having died on the way.

 Second convict voyage to New South Wales (1828)

-Captain Thomas Curzens sailed from Spithead on 28 March 1828 and arrived at Port Jackson on 14 July.
+Captain Thomas Curzens sailed from Spithead on 28 March 1828, and arrived at Port Jackson on 14 July.
 Phoenix had embarked 190 convicts and she landed all of them.